edamontology/edam-browser/paper.md

 The EDAM Browser can easily be downloaded and run on a personal computer.
 The user either open index.html and then chose to load an ontology, or starts a local web server using `python start_edam_stand_alone_browser.py` and the ontology will automatically be loaded (recommended scenario).
 Once downloaded, the user can also use a custom version of the ontology, including beta version of the next release or a whole new ontology.
 By default, ontology should be in the [json schema](http://json-schema.org/) presented previously, but the browser can be configured to use a different schema (c.f: hereafter).
 A validator is available [here](https://jsonschemalint.com/).

+##### Criteria 8

+The EDAM Browser proposes links and statistics from several bioinformatics projects which use the EDAM ontology:
+ - [bio.tools](https://bio.tools) which label software and services
+ - [BioSphere](https://biosphere.france-bioinformatique.fr/)[@brancotte2017biosphere] which  label appliances,
+- [Bioweb](https://bioweb.pasteur.fr) which label software and databanks available at the Pasteur Institut
+- [TeSS](https://tess.elixir-europe.org/) which label training materials

 ## Reusability